cadedeboe/Cade_DeBoe_Projects/RISC-V Processor/README.md

 - Updated by Sat Garcia
 - Project: COMP300 P09

-## License

-This project appears to be an academic assignment.
-Please refer to your course guidelines for usage and distribution policies.

 ## Notes

 - The instruction memory (`imem`) uses a simplified addressing scheme (PC[7:2])